 Once FMLA leave has ended, employers must restore the employee to their original position or an equivalent position with equivalent pay and benefits.
 Employers cannot base employment decisions on an employee's decision to take FMLA leave.
 Employers must pay out bonuses earned before the leave, but employers have no responsibility to pay out bonuses that could have been earned were it not for the leave.

-In certain limited circumstances, employers can refuse to reinstate highly-paid "key employees", but cannot deny those employees the ability to take FMLA leave.
+In certain limited circumstances, employers can refuse to reinstate highly paid "key employees," but cannot deny those employees the ability to take FMLA leave.

 If the employee is requesting FMLA leave for the first time, they do not have to declare their intention to take FMLA leave.
 The second request for FMLA leave for the same reason, however, requires the employee to refer to the qualifying reason for the leave or the need for FMLA leave specifically.

 Employers covered by FMLA must post an approved notice that explains FMLA rights and responsibilities.
 Employers must also include this notice in employee handbooks or other written resources concerning benefits.
-In the absence of such documents, employers must distribute the notice to employee upon hiring.
+In the absence of such documents, employers must distribute the notice to employees upon hiring.
 The Department of Labor has several form notices that employers may use for these purposes.

 Employers can require medical certification in a number of situations.
-An employee's direct supervisor cannot verify a medical certification of a serious medical condition, but employers may use a health care provider, a human resource professional, a leave administrator or a management official to do so.
+An employee's direct supervisor cannot verify a medical certification of a serious medical condition, but employers may use a health care provider, a human resource professional, a leave administrator, or a management official to do so.
 Employers can require:

-- Medical certification for a request for leave resulting from a serious health condition of the employee or the employee's spouse, child or parent;
+- Medical certification for a request for leave resulting from a serious health condition of the employee or the employee's spouse, child, or parent;

 - Second or third opinions (paid for by the employer) of a serious medical condition, as well as periodic recertifications of the condition; and